 Riptide publishes anthologies of new short fiction by both established and emerging writers.
 We are committed to providing a forum for high quality, innovative fiction, expanding the readership of the short story genre and enhancing its standing.
 We invite work by prominent authors who believe in the continuing importance of the short story, but we aim to include new voices in every issue.

 Dr. GINNY BAILY’s short stories have been published in a range of journals and anthologies and won awards.
 Her first novel Africa Junction, published by Harvill Secker, came out in May 2011 and in 2012 she won the prestigious McKitterick Prize awarded by the Society of Authors.
+Her latest novel, Early One Morning, is described by publishers Virago as ‘the book that has got everyone talking’.
+It will be available in July 2015.

 Dr. LUKE KENNARD is a poet, dramatist, writer of fiction and a senior lecturer in creative writing at the University of Birmingham.
 He won an Eric Gregory Award in 2005.
 His collection of poems, The Harbour Beyond the Movie, was short-listed for the Forward Prize in 2007.
 His third collection of poetry, The Migraine Hotel, was published by Salt in April 2009.
 A poetry pamphlet, Planet-shaped Horse, came out in Feruary 2011.
 Holophin, a sci-fi novella was published by Penned in the Margins (August 2012).